ErfanKhadiv/ErfanKhadiv/README.md

-# Hi, I'm Erfan Khadiv 👋
+# I'm Erfan Khadiv 👋

 Computer Engineering graduate with a strong interest in Artificial Intelligence, Machine Learning, and Optimization.